Sinopsis

 -

-08/07/2025 Duración: 23minThis is a free preview of the episode "Alliance of Sahel States Pt.
-2: A View from Within w/ Inem Richardson."
+09/12/2025 Duración: 23minThis is a free preview of the episode "[TEASER] Mexico Pt.
+2: Morena and The Fourth Transformation w/ Stephanie Weatherbee Brito."
 You can listen to the full episode by subscribing to our Patreon here: https://www.patreon.com/upstreampodcast As a Patreon subscriber you'll get access to at least one bonus episode a month (usually two or three), our entire back catalog of Patreon episodes, early access to certain episodes, and other benefits like stickers and bumper stickers—depending on which tier you subscribe to. access to bi-weekly bonus episodes ranging from conversations to readings and more.
 Signing up for Patreon is a great way to make Upstream a weekly show, and it will also give you access to our entire back catalog of Patreon episodes along with stickers and bumper stickers at certain subscription tiers.
-You’ll also be helping to keep Upstream sustainable and allowing us to keep this project going.
-It can be quite difficult for someone on the left in the United States or the UK—or in any Western state for that matter, t
+You'll also be helping to keep Upstream sustainable and allowing us to keep this project going.
+In Part 2 of this new series, we're joined by Stephanie Weatherbee Brito to discuss the rise of Morena

 -